loh-0/Algothon25-wiki/docs/5submission.md

 [//]: # (Submit [here]&#40;https://docs.google.com/forms/d/e/1FAIpQLSfW38uanZzTMOvfHPKQQDbyohS3oBlVYUAsYlO5cU0LBUsS_Q/viewform?usp=sf_link&#41;)
 Submit [here](https://algothon.au/submission)

-Please submit a .zip file of your repository.
+* Please submit a .zip file of your repository.
+This .zip file should not be nested (meaning that it should contain your files when unpacked, and not a folder that then contains your files).

+* Please ensure there is a requirements.txt file if required.

+* Please ensure the entry file of your work is named main.py (and not teamName.py as was the default on the starter code).

-Multiple submissions allowed.
+* Multiple submissions allowed.

 Submissions require Discord verification of your group registration.